New Pinterest business accounts

 Features such as targeted ads and business analytics may likely end up becoming parts of the business account experience.
 They may eventually offer features to business accounts that could be totally unique to those offered by other social networks and give marketing of a business-house a defined edge.

-The section on Buttons and Widgets will teach you how to add ‘Pin It’ and ‘Pinterest follow’ buttons to your website, as well as profile or board widgets.
+The section on Buttons and Widgets will teach you how to add ‘Pin It’ and ‘Pinterest follows’ buttons to your website, as well as the profile or board widgets.